-Microsoft recently unveiled Windows 365 Cloud PC, a new software as a service product that will deliver the Windows operating system via a simple web browser.
+Microsoft is now nearly a year into the release of Windows 365 Cloud PC, its software as a service product that delivers the Windows operating system via a simple web browser.

-It promises faster provisioning of Windows devices, easier access to desktop applications for hybrid workers and elastic computing power in the cloud, reducing your hardware needs as a result.
+It offers faster provisioning of Windows devices, more access to desktop applications for hybrid workers and elastic computing power in the cloud, reducing your hardware needs.

-Windows 365 comes hard on the heels of the launch of Windows 11, the newest version of the operating system that powers billions of devices around the world and which will be widely available later this year.
+Windows 365 followed the launch in 2021 of Windows 11, the newest version of the operating system that powers billions of devices around the world and which will be widely available later this year.

 The difference with Windows 365 is that Windows is now offered as a monthly subscription service delivered from Microsoft’s Azure Cloud.
 Through a management console, you choose your processor (CPU), memory (RAM) and storage needs (hard drive capacity) and upload your desktop applications and files to the cloud.
 Everything is then streamed via a HTML5-compliant web browser on any device – an existing Windows computer, a Mac or Linux machine, an iOS or Android device.

-Microsoft said this week that if you can stream a high-definition video via your broadband connection, you will get full functionality from Windows 365 via a web browser.
+Microsoft claims that if you can stream a high-definition video via your broadband connection, you will get full functionality from Windows 365 via a web browser.
 For existing users of virtualisation servers such as Citrix, this is nothing new.
 Indeed, Microsoft already offers Azure Virtual Desktop, which allows enterprise users to configure Windows to be delivered from a central server to users.

 The game-changer here is how Microsoft is streamlining cloud delivery of Windows in a way that will appeal to Windows users who simply want to log in from anywhere and access their work tools, for a per-user monthly fee.